udacity/cd14706-Azure-AgenticAI-C3-Classroom/lesson-8-agentic-rag-with-python-and-cosmos-db/exercises/starter/README.md

 4. **Multi-attempt retrieval** - Implement retry logic with refined queries
 5. **Answer synthesis** - Generate grounded answers citing retrieved documents

+**Note:** This starter code demonstrates production patterns like the `keywords` field for efficient text search and structured prompts for confidence calibration.
+Focus on implementing the core agentic logic in the TODOs.

 ---

 ## **Prerequisites**